gao7yuan/BadminTime/README.md

 ![final](/app_log_images/final/profile.png)
 * You will now be able to create a new event:
 ![final](/app_log_images/final/new_event_loggedin.png)
-* If you view the event that you created, you will be able to edti it, delete it, or go back to the previous page:
+* If you view the event that you created, you will be able to edit it, delete it, or go back to the previous page:
 ![final](/app_log_images/final/event_detail_my.png)
 ![final](/app_log_images/final/edit_event.png)